AP-CS-A-Meta/Test-Guide-Eratta/Cracking the AP Computer Science A Exam - 2017.md

 As written the code will not compile, missing semi-colons on the first two print statements.

 The output is ambiguous, spaces that would not appear in the output are shown in the answers.

+### Question 35

+As written the code will not compile, and the conditions used for the answers (C) through (E) are not valid Java.

 ## Page 78